VNG-Realisatie/nlx/README.md

 </details>
 </br>

-To start the services in development daemons, run: `./scripts/start-development.sh`.
+To start the services in development daemons with up-to-date databases, run: `./scripts/start-development.sh`.
+Make sure Docker is running.

 This will start the following services: